nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-5-argocd-wl.md

 - A Nephio Management cluster.
 See the [installation guides](/content/en/docs/guides/install-guides/_index.md) for detailed environment options.
 - An ArgoCD installation, such as the [ArgoCD Full](https://github.com/nephio-project/catalog/tree/main/nephio/optional/argo-cd-full) package.
+- Optional:
+  - Access to Gitea, which is used in the demo environment as the Git provider.
+  - Access to the ArgoCD UI is optional, but highly recommended.

 {{% alert title="Note" color="primary" %}}